Andes Technology and Arteris Partner To Accelerate RISC-V SoC Adoption

 - The collaboration showcases integrated and optimized solutions with leading Andes RISC-V processor IPs and Arteris interconnect IP in silicon.

-CAMPBELL, Calif. – May 21, 2024 – Arteris, Inc. (Nasdaq: AIP), a leading provider of system IP that accelerates system-on-chip (SoC) creation and Andes Technology (TWSE: 6533), a founding and premier member of RISC-V International and a leading supplier of high-performance/low-power RISC-V processor IP, today announced their partnership to advance innovation for RISC-V based SoC designs for AI, 5G, networking, mobile, storage, AIoT and space applications.
+CAMPBELL, Calif., May 22, 2024 (GLOBE NEWSWIRE) -- Arteris, Inc. (Nasdaq: AIP), a leading provider of system IP that accelerates system-on-chip (SoC) creation and Andes Technology (TWSE: 6533), a founding and premier member of RISC-V International and a leading supplier of high-performance/low-power RISC-V processor IP, today announced their partnership to advance innovation for RISC-V based SoC designs for AI, 5G, networking, mobile, storage, AIoT and space applications.

 The Andes QiLai RISC-V platform is a development board with a QiLai SoC featuring the Andes’ RISC-V processor IPs along with Arteris FlexNoC interconnect IP used for on-chip connectivity.
 The QiLai SoC integrates the Andes 64-bit AX45MP multiprocessor (four cores in a cluster) running at 2.2 GHz and the NX27V vector processor running at 1.5 GHz, using Arteris network-on-chip (NoC) interconnect IP with subsystems for PCIe, DDR, SRAM and General Purpose IO using the AMBA AXI protocol.
 The supporting software includes the OpenSUSE Linux distribution, AndeSight™ toolchains, AndeSoft™ software stacks and AndesAIRE™ NN SDK to convert AI/ML models to executables.